 - the Students' Union can advise on membership of gender-specific sports clubs and societies

-- a Funding Adviser can meet with a student if they are experiencing financial hardship.
+- a Money Adviser can meet with a student if they are experiencing financial hardship.

 Support from other students